Logo

 Winston Churchill maintained that his actions had prolonged resistance and enabled the Allies to secure Calais and Dunkirk.

-Winston Churchill was interested in the Middle Eastern theatre and wanted to relieve Turkish pressure on the Russians in the Caucasus by staging attacks against Turkey in the Dardanelles.
+Winston Churchill was interested in the Middle Eastern theatre, and wanted to relieve pressure on the Russians in the Caucasus by staging attacks against Turkey in the Dardanelles.

-Winston Churchill hoped that, if successful, the British could even seize Constantinople.
+Winston Churchill hoped that the British could even seize Constantinople.

-Winston Churchill pleaded his case with both Asquith and Conservative leader Bonar Law, but had to accept demotion and became Chancellor of the Duchy of Lancaster.
+Winston Churchill pleaded his case with Asquith and Conservative leader Bonar Law but had to accept demotion.

 On 25 November 1915, Winston Churchill resigned from the government, although he remained an MP.

-Winston Churchill decided to join the Army and was attached to the 2nd Grenadier Guards, on the Western Front.
+Winston Churchill decided to return to active service with the Army and was attached to the 2nd Grenadier Guards, on the Western Front.

-Winston Churchill narrowly escaped death when, during a visit by his staff officer cousin the 9th Duke of Marlborough, a large piece of shrapnel fell between them.
+Winston Churchill narrowly escaped death when, during a visit by his cousin the Duke of Marlborough, a large piece of shrapnel fell between them.

 Winston Churchill did not request a new command, instead securing permission to leave active service.